The No Pills, No Pain Program

 Other Pain Killers (Analgesics)

 The following are the main pain killers in use besides NSAIDs.
-Unlike NSAIDs they do not directly interfere with healing nor do they have the serious ulcerogenic and GI bleeding side effects.
+Unlike NSAIDs, they do not directly interfere with healing nor do they have the serious ulcerogenic and GI bleeding side effects.
 However, they all still can interfere with healing by masking pain and thus allowing you to continue to hurt yourself without know it.
-And both Acetaminophen (liver damage) and narcotics (constipation, nausea and addiction) have their own serious side effects.
+Both Acetaminophen (liver damage) and narcotics (constipation, nausea and addiction) have their own serious side effects.

 Tramadol is another non-narcotic analgesic available by prescription that is commonly prescribed for musculoskeletal injuries.
 It is a relatively safe drug often combined with acetaminophen.

 All narcotics are prescription drugs.
 Ones that are commonly prescribed for musculoskeletal problems include Hydrocodone (Vicodin) and Codeine (Tylenol 3).
 The most common side effects with narcotics are nausea and constipation.